yosbelms/cor/docs/documentation.md

 ## Key Concepts

 * **Symplicity:** Cor has a very simple and clear syntax which leverages Go, C# and Python languages enforcing developers to write maintainable code.
-* **Embrace the Web:** Cor highlights the best parts of the web and it keeps that you love, it is friend of javascript's good parts.
+* **Embrace the Web:** Cor is a different language to build applications for the browser, it addresses javascript limitations by highlighting it's best parts and adding another amazing ones.
-* **Scalability of Maintenance:** Software is not just written and forgotten, it must be maintained.
+* **Organization:** Software is not just written and forgotten, it must be maintained.
 Cor empower you to write scalable software by providing structures such as packages, modules and classes.
-* **Development Experience:** Cor brings coding/run/test development flow.
-It is possible thanks to an asynchronous pluggable loader which compiles sources in the fly, offering the best possible development experience thanks to self-contained source-maps.
+* **Fast Development:** Cor brings coding/run/test development flow.
+It is possible thanks to an asynchronous pluggable loader which compiles sources in the fly, offering faster possible development experience thanks to self-contained source-maps.
 However, it provides CLI tools to compile and build sources.

 ## Semicolon Insertion